 Skip to main content

-This is a thought or a message written up as a list of some sorts, it goes hand in hand with what I wrote just before.
+This is a list of some sorts, it goes hand in hand with what I wrote just before.

 1. Be SECURE IN YOURSELF, wherever you are.